Coslate/NBA_Game_Winning_Forecasting/README.md

           k.
 The argument, -wus, is to set whether to write out scraped NBA games data to a CSV file through NBA.stats or through MySQL database.
 If set 1, it will write out through MySQL database.
 If set 0, it will write out through NBA.stats.
 Default is 0.

 ### Email sending subsystem
-####A subsystem that is to send notify mails to you if there is a NBA game played by your interested team.
-It has the following arguments to specify.
+#### A subsystem that is to send notify mails to you if there is a NBA game played by your interested team.
+#### It has the following arguments to specify:
     a.
 The argument, -team, is to search the NBA games play today on NBA.stats.
 If the team indeed has a game today, it will send a mail to notify you.
     b.
 You should set -gmail_p argument to pass your gmail password into the program or it cannot send the mail.